Is There a Dimmer Outlook Ahead for Coeur Mining Inc. (CDE)?

 Canaccord Genuity, on the other hand, stated in their research note that they expect to see CDE reach a price target of $110.
 The rating they have provided for CDE stocks is “Buy” according to the report published on April 30th, 2021.

-During the last 5 trading sessions, CDE rose by +2.60%, which changed the moving average for the period of 200-days by -25.82% in comparison to the 20-day moving average, which settled at $6.68.
-In addition, Coeur Mining Inc. saw -38.94% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CDE fell by -3.96%, which changed the moving average for the period of 200-days by -45.27% in comparison to the 20-day moving average, which settled at $6.44.
+In addition, Coeur Mining Inc. saw -41.35% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading